sudogem/base64-utility/README.md

 # base64-utility

-This utility convert your plain-text of strings into Base64 string that can be used to your Basic Auth Header.
+This utility convert your plain-text of strings into Base64 string
+that can be use to your Basic Auth Header.
 E.g. Authorization: Basic dGVzdEBtYWlsLmNvbTpzc3Nz